Top 8 Cloud Software Licensing Implications When Making the Move to the Cloud

 - Shadow IT

-As the cloud has become more persuasive, end users have at their disposable numerous cloud services to address a variety of busines activities.
+As the cloud has become more persuasive, end users have at their disposable numerous cloud services to address a variety of business activities.
 Ease of set up means that end users can now implement many cloud services without support from the IT function.
 These new levels of empowerment create both financial and security risks.
 Having a blend of automated asset intelligence and financial data analysis can mitigate risks such as the elimination of duplicate services, waste avoidance and protecting company data.

 - Profiling & Right Sizing

 Adopting a ‘one size fits all’ subscription model for SaaS or performing a ‘lift and shift’ for IaaS, for example, will create significant overspend.
 Pre-migration profiling of cloud requirements and fine tuning these requirements on a recurring basis sets the foundation for effective cost control.
-Having a bedding down period before making long term licensing commitments should also be considered.
+Having a bedding down period before making long term cloud software licensing commitments should also be considered.

 - Subscription Buffers